Friday, August 29, 2014

 Connor Goldsmith

-https://www.fuseliterary.com/submissions/ YA fantasy, science fiction, speculative
+https://www.fuseliterary.com/submissions/ YA and MG fantasy, science fiction, fantasy, speculative fiction

-Faye Atchison http://www.mcbrideliterary.com/submission-guidelines YA fantasy, science fiction, speculative
+Faye Atchison http://www.mcbrideliterary.com/submission-guidelines Science fiction, fantast, YA,

 paranormal